throthe/vagrant-minecraft/README.md

 Clone the project with:
 `git clone https://github.com/throthe/vagrant-minecraft/`

 Please review the Vagrantfile to change the network bridge which will be different.
 Make your additioanl changed to the configuration like used RAM, CPU, name of the virtual machine.
-After that, run

-`vagrant up & vagrant provision`

-The __default login__ is: vagrant / vagrant
+After that, run `vagrant up & vagrant provision`.
+This should provision the server, installing the openJDK and the minecraft-server (1.12.1) into `/srv/minecraft-server/`.
+The default login into the machine is: `vagrant / vagrant`.

 #### Directory-Structure of the project